 Gigabyte Z690 AORUS Elite AX$200This stylish Socket 1700 board from Gigabyte is a perfect match for Intel’s latest CPUs.
 It features a potent 16+1+2 VRM design with 70A power stage, four PCIe Gen 4 M.2 slots, a PCIe Gen 5 video card slot, ten USB ports (including a Type-C port), and integrated WiFi 6 plus 2.5Gbs LAN.
 Note that it conforms to the DDR4 RAM standard, allowing the use of less expensive memory while maintaining similar performance to DDR5-based systems.

-You'll be able to output to two UHD displays simultaneously using this board's HDMI 2.0 and DisplayPort 1.4 ports in conjunction with Intel's HD 750 graphics on the CPU.
+You'll be able to output to two UHD displays simultaneously using this board's HDMI 2.1 and DisplayPort 1.2 ports in conjunction with the graphics built into the CPU.

-To reach the rated speed of this kit, make sure to enable the memory overclocking profile in the motherboard BIOS.
+This ultra-fast RAM won't just help CPU performance, it will also unleash the onboard graphics, which uses system RAM in lieu of dedicated video RAM.
+Note that to reach the rated speed of this kit, you'll need to enable the memory overclocking profile in the motherboard BIOS.